Croatia itinerary – The land of 1000 islands

 If you love nature and historic sites you should visit Krka National Park and Šibenik and its St. James’s Cathedral, which is a UNESCO World Heritage Site.

-And if you really want to see something more than ancient sites and islands head to Plitvice Lakes National Park, which is also a UNESCO World Heritage Site.
-Your path towards the lakes and waterfalls will start in the woods, continue by boat and end by a panoramic train ride.
+And if you want to see something more than ancient sites and islands head to Plitvice Lakes National Park, which is also a UNESCO World Heritage Site.
+Your path towards the lakes and waterfalls will start in the woods, continue by boat and end by a scenic train ride.

 A day trip to Mostar from Split

-If you have time I would recommend you to take a day trip to Mostar in Bosnia-Herzegovina.
-We rented a car at the hotel and our host was very helpful with the car hire.
+If you have time, I would recommend you to take a day trip to Mostar in Bosnia-Herzegovina.
+We rented a car at the hotel, and our host was accommodating with the car hire.
 The agency he recommended delivered and picked up our car at the hotel, which was very convenient.
 Split is located about 2 hours drive from Bosnia-Herzegovina’s border which made it easy to go on a day trip.

-I love history and architecture and Mostar had both.
-The city was totally destroyed during the Balkan war but is now rebuild and Bosnia-Herzegovina is becoming a larger tourist attraction.
+I love history and architecture, and Mostar had both.
+The city was destroyed during the Balkan war but is now rebuild, and Bosnia-Herzegovina is becoming a more accessible tourist attraction.
 Mostar is located in Southern Bosnia-Herzegovina and has a population of approximately 106K.
-The city is a cultural capital in its region and 5th largest in Herzegovina.
+The city is cultural capital in its region and 5th largest in Herzegovina.
 Mostar is situated on the Neretva River and was named after the bridge watchers – mostari, who in the medieval times guarded Stari Most – Old Bridge.

 Although Mostar’s inhabitants are mostly of Islamic and Christian religions, they have always been open to people with other religious beliefs.
-You will be surprised to see churches and mosques side by side in this small town and it is an absolutely wonderful sight!
+You will be surprised to see churches and mosques side by side in this small town, and it is a beautiful sight!

 The drive to Mostar was very pleasant and scenic on both sides of the border.
 Remember to bring your passport for customs as you will be crossing borders.
 It can take up to an hour to get through the customs depending on the queue.
-Although it rained a lot the day we went and was only +14C, Mostar was a nice experience and I would definitely recommend it.
-The old town with its street sellers was very charming and the food was ok.
+Although it rained a lot the day we went and was only +14C, Mostar was a beautiful experience, and I would recommend it in a heartbeat.
+The old town with its street sellers was very charming, and the food was ok.

 Old town Split

 I love old towns and their history and Split old town is perfect.
-It’s ancient architecture and the narrow streets are amazing.
+It’s ancient architecture, and the narrow streets are amazing.
 The drawback is all the crowds and heat during high season.
-If you have the chance to go off-season, do that.
+You should go offseason if you have the chance.

 Split is the largest city on the Adriatic Coast and the second-largest in Croatia.
 Its location made it an attractive target for the Romans, Venetians, Austrians, French, Italian and Yugoslavian empires.
-Due to the influence of different cultures and religions Split’s old town has an amazing mixture of history and architecture.
-If you want to go on walking tour in Split Old town you can book your tickets here.
+Due to the influence of different cultures and religions Split’s old town has a fantastic mixture of history and architecture.
+If you want to go on a walking tour of Split Old town, you can book your tickets here.
 I always try to book my tickets online before I go, that removes the possibilities of trips beings sold out (as I have experienced before).

 Sites such as Diocletian’s Palace and Mausoleum, the Grgur Ninski Statue and the Cathedral and Bell Tower of St. Domnius justify its position as a UNESCO-designated World Heritage Site.
 Old Town in Split has many restaurants and is a great day trip destination if you stay outside the city.

 Croatia is still a lot cheaper than its big brothers and sisters – Spain, France, and Italy, which makes it to a great vacation country.
-It has also a younger vibe than the above-mentioned countries.
-Croatia produces its own wine, which they are very proud of and the food is amazing.
-The country has a great tradition of barbecuing the food and it tastes great.
-There is a lot of meat and fish on the menu, especially catch of the day is always a great surprise.
+It also has a younger vibe than Spain, France, and Italy.
+Croatia produces wine, which they are very proud of and the food is fantastic.
+The country has a great tradition of barbecuing the food, and it tastes great.
+There is a lot of meat and fish on the menu, especially the catch of the day is always a great surprise.
 As I mentioned in the beginning – research the stuff you want to do in advance and pre-book your tickets.
 It makes your stay so much easier and more comfortable.
-Let me just tell you that I learned my lesson, at the price of missed Blue Lagoon 🙁 But if I should mention one thing that disappointed me it was the pebble beaches.
-Luckily no one took a shot of me when I was trying to stumble across the hot sharp stones, moaning like a crazy lady, trying to get to the beautiful clear water.
-Once I was in the water the stones were slippery and I had to watch out for sea urchins, at least you could see them rather clearly 🙂 So, bring your bathing shoes! (is that even a thing?)
+Let me tell you that I learned my lesson, at the price of missed Blue Lagoon 🙁 But if I should mention one thing that disappointed me, it was the pebble beaches.
+Luckily no one took a shot of me when I was trying to stumble across the hot, sharp stones, moaning like a crazy lady, trying to get to the beautiful clear water.
+Once I was in the water, the rocks were slippery, and I had to watch out for sea urchins, at least you could see them rather clearly 🙂 So, bring your bathing shoes! (is that even a thing?)